-What is Indian Rice Pudding?
+What is Indian rice pudding?

-- Rice - Basmati rice is perfect for this recipe.
+- Basmati Rice - Basmati rice is perfect for this recipe.
 But you can also use Jasmine rice if you don't have Basmati rice on hand

 - Saffron - this adds a delicious flavor and adds a little color.
 If you don't have this ingredient, feel free to skip it.
 It will still taste great!

-If you’re going to save the kheer for later, let it cool down completely and then store it in an air-tight glass container for up to 3 days in the refrigerator.
-When you're ready to enjoy it again, either serve it cold or warm it up in a small saucepan.
+Reheat: When you're ready to enjoy it again, either serve it cold or warm it up in a small saucepan.

-- Ayurvedic Healing Kitchari
+- Kitchari Recipe

 - Cauliflower Tikka Masala